 The best Nikon camera will depend on what you want to use it for.
 If you just want a simple point and shoot camera, a Nikon Coolpix camera could be ideal, but for enthusiasts keen to develop their camera skills a Nikon DSLR or mirrorless camera is the best choice.
 We cover all three types in our guide below.

-We've got sections devoted to all three, so if you know what you want already, just click our navigation links.
+If you know what you want already, just click our navigation links on the left.
 And while the DSLR vs mirrorless camera debate rumbles on, both types have their fans.
 As far as we're concerned, both are good, and it's the type of camera you like to use that counts.

-On the SLR side, the new Nikon D780 combines the best features of a DSLR (optical viewfinder, battery life, size and robustness) with the cutting edge live view, on-sensor autofocus and 4K video of Nikon mirrorless cameras, in this instance the Nikon Z 6.
+On the DSLR side, the new Nikon D780 combines the best features of a DSLR (optical viewfinder, battery life, size and robustness) with the cutting edge live view, on-sensor autofocus and 4K video of Nikon mirrorless cameras, in this instance the Nikon Z6.
 It feels like a new dawn for the DSLR design, and it's great to see another full frame Nikon DSLR joining the range.

 That's not all, Nikon has also brought out its new Nikon D6 professional sports camera.
 No-one got to try it out at the Olympics, alas, but it continues the Nikon pro DSLR tradition in style.

 But you don't have to be a pro to get a Nikon camera.
 Nikon DSLRs range from the cheap and novice-friendly Nikon D3500 right up to the high-end Nikon D850.
 Nikon DSLRs are amongst the best DSLRs you can buy.